grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 - **Performance Optimization** - Use monitoring insights to optimize the service's performance.
 Identify bottlenecks and rectify them.

 - **Feedback Loop**: Maintain regular communication with teams using this dashboard, to ensure the dashboard stays relevant and actionable, adjusting it based on their feedback.

+# STOP HERE...
+WE WILL RESUME THE PRESENTATION SHORTLY